How to Install Telnet on Debian 13, 12 and 11

 sudo ufw status numbered

 Then delete the Telnet rule number or numbers you no longer need.
-Replace 2 in the example below with the matching rule number from your own firewall output.
+Replace 2 with the matching rule number from your own firewall output.

 Verify Telnet Removal on Debian